A Spring Blizzard and an Amazing Worship Experience

 The concert started at 7:30 p.m. and at around 2:00 p.m. things did not look so good.
 The rain had turned to snow which was really coming down and the wind was blowing hard.
 Many roads, including the Interstate were closed.

 The concert was amazing!
 It was like a glorified church service with 800 people.
-Not only did we hear great music from the artists, we heard mini-sermons, testimonies and their passion for the organization, Compassion International in which you can sponsor a child for $38/month.
+Not only did we hear great music from the artists, but we also heard mini-sermons, testimonies and their passion for the organization, Compassion International in which you can sponsor a child for $38/month.

 They also shared a heartbreaking story of their bus driver who lost three close friends in the tornadoes in Alabama.
-One of the victims was a soldier who had just finished his tour in Iraq and he, his wife and child were all killed.
+One of the victims was a soldier who had just finished his tour in Iraq and him, his wife and child were all killed.
 The bus driver also had other friends who were still missing.

-But on the other side, we also heard many funny stories and the audience laughed when Shaun Groves was razzin' a guy in the front row for being on his cell phone.
+But on the bright side, we also heard many funny stories and the audience laughed when Shaun Groves was razzin' a guy in the front row for being on his cell phone.
 Aaron Shust brought the house down with his "rap" he had just written that night for Bismarck and the fact that snow is just not cool in May!
 After singing his newly written song, he reached down and gave his note cards to a girl in the first row.

 Aaron Shust, 2007 GMA Songwriter of the Year, New Artist of the Year